Enekoassets/bvhTools/docs/functionalities/examples/index.md

 ```

 ## Example 2 (read -> move skeletons -> merge -> write)
-Read two BVH files, put both standing in the center, merge them into a single animation and write the new animation
+Read two BVH files, put both standing in the center, merge them into a single animation and write the new animation.

 ```python
 from bvhTools import bvhIO